 7. Field Exercises

 Sometimes police want to build a case for marijuana impaired driving.
-They ask you to perform “Field Sobriety Tests.”
+So they ask you to perform “Field Sobriety Tests.”

 But these are not scientifically valid.
 And their purpose is to incriminate.
 Even completely sober people have a difficult time “passing” them.
 If you do them, you will fail.
 If you don’t, you won’t.